Financial-Times/o-ads/README.md

   - o-ads v7 introduces new major versions of [o-colors](https://registry.origami.ft.com/components/o-colors) and [o-visual-effects](https://registry.origami.ft.com/components/o-visual-effects).
 If you're using o-colors v3 or earlier or o-visual-effects v1, your build will break.
 Update to o-colors v4 and o-visual-effects v2 to resolve conflicts.
   - No other breaking changes in this release.

-Includes detailed installation and set-up instructions, along with details about the module.